Please ensure Javascript is enabled for purposes of website accessibility

 10:00 AM | Information Booth

 In a world that moves too fast, slowing down and rediscovering a natural space and time with artists is the most natural of movements: putting one foot in front of the other.
-Join Dyana for a slow, light and deep walk for all those with an itch for exploration and discussion.
+Visitors joined Dyana for a slow, light and deep walk for all those with an itch for exploration and discussion.

 Nizo Alimov